 The response rate to requests for information is 100%.
 The reply is provided, on average, within 24 hours (working days), except for highly complex cases (average response time of five working days) that require consultation with external resources to the Company and are, therefore, dependent on the deadlines for the reply from such resources.
-Such cases accounted for less than 5% of all information requests received in 2016.
-At the end of 2016 there were no unanswered requests.
+Such cases accounted for less than 5% of all information requests received in 2017 and there were no pending requests requiring a response.